AxelAlavedra/Video-Player-Research/docs/README.md

 First option, outsource a video player like [Bink](http://www.radgametools.com/bnkmain.htm) from Rad game tools and implement it on your own engine.
 The second option is to create your own video player for your engine, and this is what this research is about.
 But before we start digging into the code, lets learn about some basics like what exactly is a video file.

-The code in this research is based off [An ffmpeg and SDL Tutorial](http://dranger.com/ffmpeg/ffmpeg.html)  by dranger and [FFplay](https://github.com/FFmpeg/FFmpeg/blob/master/fftools/ffplay.c) by Fabrice Bellard.
 ## Video file
 Mp4, avi, webm, ...
 We all heard about this file types right, they are video files.
 But do we really know what they are?
 When I started this research I honestly had no idea what they were, all I knew is that every time I opened the file, a video magically would start playing on my selected video application.